 “I’d say we should work together instead of playing cat fight — no offense to some of you,” said Thorn.

 Catwoman nodded.
 “Nicely put.
-How do we get out of this arena?”
+Now, how do we get out of this arena?”

 “I have an idea,” offered Crimson Fox.

-Catwoman pummeled the dodging Thorn, whose green bikini showed her exquisite atheletic form.
+Catwoman pummeled the dodging Thorn, whose green bikini displayed her exquisite athletic form.
 The battles between the six women raged on, until suddenly and without warning they all attacked their netted prison cage roof.
-The sonic blasts, razor claws, and cutting blades tore it to shreds, and the agile women were on Psycho before he could react.
+The sonic blasts, razor claws, and cutting blades tore it to shreds, and the agile women were on the startled Psycho before he could react.